-- Let chill in fridge for 3 hours before serving.
+- Let chill in fridge for 4 hours or overnight before serving.

 - Taste and adjust flavor balance to your liking.

-- Store in an air-tight container for up to one week.
+- Store in an air-tight container in fridge for up to one week.

 Roasted Tomatillo Salsa

-Mike made this tasty summer salsa for me using fresh tomatillos from our garden.
+Mike made this tasty salsa for me using fresh tomatillos from our garden.
 Roasting the tomatillos can take a little extra time during preparation, but it’s well worth the wait.
 Taste this one as you go and add as much spiciness as you can handle.
-Read the full post.